 In recent years, there has been a growing need for tools that analyze executables.
 One would like to ensure that web-plugins, Java applets, etc., do not perform any malicious operations, and it is important to be able to decipher the behavior of worms and virus-infected code.
-Static analysis provides techniques that can help with such problems.
-A major stumbling block when developing binary-analysis tools is that it is difficult to understand memory operations because machine-language instructions use explicit memory addresses and indirect addressing.
+Static analysis provides techniques that can help with such problems [30, 29].
+A major stumbling block when developing binary-analysis tools is that machine-language instructions use explicit memory addresses and indirect addressing to manipulate data.
 In this paper, we present several techniques that overcome this obstacle to developing binary-analysis tools.